david-abel/simple_rl/README.md

 # simple_rl
 A simple framework for experimenting with Reinforcement Learning in Python 2.7.

-There are loads of other great libraries out there for RL: the aim of this one is twofold:
+There are loads of other great libraries out there for RL.
+The aim of this one is twofold:

 1. Simplicity.
 2. Reproducibility of results.